Hack-a-tons/CutByVoice/README.md

 -   **Simple edits**:
     -   `"Create a video from the first 5 seconds of my last video."`
     -   `"Take the last frame of input.mp4"`
+    -   `"Convert my last video to gif."`
+    -   `"Resize my last video to 640x480."`
 -   **Complex edits**:
     -   `"Concatenate video1.mp4 and video2.mp4."`
     -   `"Take the first half of video1.mp4, the first half of video2.mp4, and put the music from video1.mp4 on top of the output video."`
+    -   `"Add a watermark to my last video."`

 ### File Management